kirandhamodharan/simplereactapp/README.md

 Your app is ready to be deployed!

 ### `npm run start`
+This serves the production build using 'serve' module.
-Run this after you create the production build using `npm run build` <br>
+Run this after you create the production build.<br>

-Your app is rendered using 'serve' module
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.